ManifoldScholar/manifold-docusaurus/docs/backend/project_collections.md

 If left blank, Manifold will adapt the Collection’s title to suit as the slug.

-### Description
+### Description and Short Description

-The description is rendered below the Collection title in library views and can be styled with Markdown syntax.
+These two fields provide an opportunity to associate descriptive copy with the Collection.
+When both are used, text associated with the **Description** field *only* appears on the collection’s homepage, and thus is meant to serve as the full, robust description of the collection.
+The **Short Description**, alternatively, only appears in library views and is meant to draw a reader in with only a few brief lines.
+If only one field is supplied with copy, that text will appear in both library views and on the Collection homepage.

+Copy associated with the **Description** or **Short Description** renders below the Collection title.
+Both of these fields accept Markdown syntax.

 ### Hero Image and Layout